 - The Countdown To Profits scam

 The one thing all these scams have in common is the promise of easy, fast cash.
-And I get it, who wouldn’t want that?
-But this is all just a ploy to play on your emotions and bypass your thinking.

 What's funny though is that I've been on the Push Button System website several times over the last few days and the numbers always changing.